 W.S.
 Lee Steam Station

 W.S.
 Lee Steam Station was a three-unit coal-fired power station owned and operated by Duke Energy near Pelzer, South Carolina.

-The coal-fired power station was retired in November 2014.
+The coal-fired power station was retired over 2014 to 2015.
 Units 1 and 2 will be decommissioned, and unit 3 has been converted to burn natural gas.
 A separate 750- megawatt natural gas combined-cycle plant will be built at the site, with construction expected to begin in summer 2015.

 - 1 Plant Data